 This procedure can improve the quality of life for people with UC, but it does carry the risk of complications.

-In this article, we explain the types of colectomy procedure and what happens during them.
-We also look at when a person might need a colectomy, the risks of the procedure, and a person’s outlook afterward.
+In this article, we explain the types of colectomy procedures and what happens during each.
+We also look at when a person might need a colectomy, the risks of the procedures, and a person’s outlook afterward.

 UC causes ulceration and inflammation in the inner lining of the large intestine.
 As the colon becomes inflamed, it is less able to hold water and waste.
 As a result, a person may experience more frequent bowel movements and diarrhea.

-In some cases, those with severe UC or resulting complications may need to have a colectomy, which involves the surgical removal of the colon.
+In some cases, a person with severe UC or complications resulting from it may need to have a colectomy, which involves the surgical removal of the colon.

 Open colectomy

-This type of proctocolectomy involves an operation with a lengthy vertical incision down the abdomen.
+This type of proctocolectomy involves making a lengthy vertical incision down the abdomen before performing the procedure.

 Laparoscopic-assisted colectomy

 Surgeons perform this type of proctocolectomy by making only small incisions, through which they insert a camera to see the colon during surgery.
-In many cases, the small incisions allow those who have a laparoscopic-assisted procedure to recover quicker and have less pain than those who undergo an open colectomy.
+In many cases, the small incisions allow people who have a laparoscopic-assisted procedure to recover more quickly and have less pain than those who undergo an open colectomy.

 Modern medical treatments for UC have improved significantly.

-According to estimates, 15 in 100 people with UC may require a colectomy 10 years after receiving a diagnosis.
-However, this number is reducing, as scientists are continually developing better treatments.
+According to Crohn’s & Colitis UK, 15% of people with UC may need a colectomy 10 years after receiving a diagnosis.
+However, this number is decreasing as scientists continue to develop better treatments.

-The need for surgery varies depending on the severity of the disease and which area of the bowel it affects.
+The need for surgery varies depending on the severity of the disease and the area of the bowel it affects.

 • About 19% of people who have extensive colitis may require a colectomy.